lookcw/lookcw.github.io/docs/limited_use_policy.md

 #### Limited Use Policy

-Google Meet Autocall's use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements
+Video Call Calendar Auto Call's use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements